Top 10 Simple Yoga Poses for Cervical Spondylosis and Neck Pain Cure

 What is cervical spondylosis?

-Today’s office work culture of excessive sitting hours in a particular posture is taking a toll on our health paradigms –mental, physical, emotional, and social.
-These long hours and overtired work lead to developing neck, shoulder, and cervical problems.
-Cervical spondylosis is caused due to abrasion and attrition of the spine desk.
-It is more common with aged people, but in the modern lifestyle, neck pain, shoulder pain, and cervical problems are also rampant with adults due to their hectic schedules.
-The most important characteristic feature of cervical spondylosis is chronic pain.
+In the modern office work culture, colossal pressure and long sitting hours are taking a toll on our mental, physical, emotional, and social health paradigms.
+These extended hours and overtired work lead to developing neck, shoulder, and cervical problems.
+Cervical problems or cervical spondylosis happen due to abrasion of the spine area.
+Generally, it was commonly observed in the geriatric population, but nowadays, neck pain, shoulder pain, and cervical problems are rampant among adults due to their hectic schedules.
+The most crucial symptom of cervical spondylosis is chronic pain.

 Yoga for cervical spondylosis treatment

-There is no such effective allopathic medicines are available to cure cervical spondylosis and neck pain but some easy yoga asanas and simple exercises can play a vital role in managing and treating cervical spondylosis and neck pain.
+No effective allopathic medicines are available to cure cervical spondylosis and neck pain.
+Still, some easy yoga asanas and simple exercises can be vital in managing and treating cervical spondylosis and neck pain.

-1. Surya Namaskar (Sun Salutation): The person who has had the problems of neck pain, shoulder pain, and cervical, should do Sun Salutation very carefully.
-If they perform it systematically, gains a strong and flexible spine and makes the sufferer free from neck pain, shoulder pain, and cervical spondylosis.
+1. Surya Namaskar (Sun Salutation): A person with neck, shoulder, and cervical problems should do Sun Salutation very carefully.
+If they perform it systematically, they gain a robust and flexible spine, freeing the sufferer from neck pain, shoulder pain, and cervical spondylosis.

-2. Matsyasana (Fish Pose): Matsyasana provides strength and flexibility to the entire vertebral column.
-It is extremely beneficial for the cervical region and helps in overcoming stress and strain caused due to prolong sitting before the computer.
+2. Matsyasana (Fish Pose): Fish pose generally provides strength and flexibility to the entire vertebral column, especially the upper spinal region.
+It is highly beneficial to the cervical region and helps overcome stress and strain caused by prolonged sitting before the computer.

-3. Bhujangasana (Cobra Pose): Various ailments and general unhealthiness of the body occur through stiffness of the spine.
-The spine is the major channel, which carries all nerve impulses from the brain to the body.
-Bhujangasana removes the stiffness of the neck and shoulder and acts as a good remedy for cervical problems too.
+3. Bhujangasana (Cobra Pose): Various ailments and general unhealthiness of the body occur through spine stiffness.
+The spine is the primary channel which carries all nerve impulses from the brain to the body.
+Cobra pose helps ease neck and shoulder stiffness and is an effective remedy for cervical problems.

-4. Makarasana (Crocodile Pose): Makarasana is good for the spine to resume its normal shape and releases compression of the spinal nerves.
-It is effective in treating cervical spondylosis, and pain in the neck and shoulders.
+4. Makarasana (Crocodile Pose): Makarasana is good for the spine to resume its standard shape and releases compression of the spinal nerves.
+Crocodile Pose is effective in treating cervical spondylosis and pain in the neck and shoulders.

-5. Bal-Shayanasana (Infant’s Pose): Balshayan asana is extremely beneficial for those patients also who suffer from lower back pain or cervical spondylitis because of stress, tension, and excessive workload.
+5. Bal-Shayanasana (Infant’s Pose): Balshayan asana is highly beneficial for those patients who suffer from lower back pain or cervical spondylitis because of stress, tension, and excessive workload.

 6. Ardha Naukasana (Half Boat Pose): Ardha naukasana is effective for patients with cervical & back problems.
-Besides, it can help one in managing one’s chronic indigestion, constipation.
-Even patients of diabetes can find it quite beneficial
+Besides, it can help one manage chronic indigestion and constipation.
+Even patients with diabetes can find it quite beneficial

-7. Ardha Salbhaasana: (Half Locust Pose): The gentle back extension is highly beneficial in cervical pain, lumbargo and sciatica.
+7. Ardha Salbhaasana (Half Locust Pose): The gentle back extension is highly beneficial in cervical pain, lumbargo and sciatica.
 Performing regularly can give you great relief from cervical spondylosis and neck pain.
-Therapeutically, it has been found useful for alleviating cervical spondylitis, backache and sciatica.
+Therapeutically, it has been found helpful in alleviating cervical spondylitis, backache and sciatica.

-8. Shanshank-Bhujangasana (Striking Cobra Pose): Shanshank-Bhujangasana improves flexibility and strength of the spine which can counter all the adverse effects of sedentary life.
+8. Shanshank-Bhujangasana (Striking Cobra Pose): Shanshank-Bhujangasana is a suitable complimentary yoga pose that is good for flexibility and effective against the adverse effects of a sedentary life.
 The combination of Shanshank-Bhujangasana is beneficial in treating backache and cervical pain.

 10. Marjariasana (Cat Pose): Marjariasana provides a gentle massage to your spine and helps to loosen up the vertebral column.
-It is extremely recommended to those people who have rigid spines and chronic neck pain.
+It is highly recommended for people with rigid spines and chronic neck pain.
 Marjariasana gently stretches and stimulates the spinal nerves.

-In the digital computer era where users are spending long hours sitting before their desktops, cervical spondylosis is a common disorder.
-Many exercises are beneficial in managing and curing cervical spondylosis.
-Here some of the important exercises are given, which are effective to solve the problems of neck pain, frozen shoulders, and cervical spondylosis.
+Cervical spondylosis has become quite common in the digital computer era, where users overspend long hours sitting before their computers, mobile, laptops and desktops.
+Many exercises, including simple yoga techniques, are beneficial in managing and curing cervical spondylosis.
+Here, some essential activities are given, which are adequate to solve the problems of neck pain, frozen shoulders, and cervical spondylosis.

 1. Sit in any comfortable position.
 Your back and neck should be straight.
-With inhaling slowly bring your head backward position and with exhaling make it in the straight position.
+With inhaling, slowly bring your head backward class, and with exhaling, make it in a straight position.
 Don’t push it in the forward position.
 Do it for 10 seconds.
-It is an effective neck exercise to cure cervical spondylosis.
+It is a valuable neck exercise to cure cervical spondylosis.

 2. Try to push your head with your palm and resist the pressure with your static neck.

-5. Stand erect.
+4. Stand erect.
 Raise your right hand with inhaling and feel the stretch from toes to finger.
 Bring it down while exhaling.
 The same thing is repeated with the left hand.
-It is a good exercise to remove the neck as well as shoulder pain.
+It is an excellent exercise to remove the neck and shoulder pain.

-6. Stand straight.
-Place your interlock palms on your forehead and try to push the head in the backward direction.
-This force should be counterbalanced by the head itself in the forward direction so that the head remains in a static position.
+5. Stand straight.
+Put your interlock palms on your forehead and push the head in the backward direction.
+This force should be counterbalanced by the authority in the forward order so that the head remains static.

-7. Sit in Padmasana.
+6. Sit in Padmasana.
 Interlock your fingers and place them behind your head.
-Exert a pressure from interlock palms on the head in the forward direction which will be balanced by the head with equal force in the backward direction so that the head remains in the static position.
-It is good for the neck as well as cervical spondylosis.
+Exert pressure from interlock palms on the leader in the forward direction will be countered by the head with similar force in the backward direction so that the head remains in the static position.
+It is suitable for the neck as well as cervical spondylosis.

-8. Interlock your fingers and place them behind your head.
-Now, bring your elbows in front of your head.
-Does this exercise at least 10 rounds with normal breathing?
-This exercise is good to help in cervical spondylosis and pain related to the neck and shoulder. ‘
+7. Interlock your fingers and place them behind your head.
+Now, could you bring your elbows in front of your head?
+Does this exercise at least ten rounds with normal breathing?

-9. Inhale and hold your breath.
-Now, rotate your hands 10 times in a clockwise direction.
+8. Inhale and hold your breath.
+Now, rotate your hands ten times in a clockwise direction.
 Exhale while completing the rounds.
-The same procedure will be continued while rotating your hands in an anti-clockwise direction.
-It is good to cure shoulder and neck pain.
+The same procedure will be continued while turning your hands in an anti-clockwise order.
+It is suitable for curing shoulder and neck pain.

 How to cure frozen shoulder?

-1. Your spine always should be straight either in a sitting or standing position.
+1. Your spine should always be straight, sitting or standing.

-2. Do practice pranayama and meditation regularly for stress management.
+2. Do pranayama and meditation regularly for stress management.

 3. Eat fresh vegetables and seasonal fruits.